 A roundup of the latest news, stats, and analysis of COVID-19’s impact in Africa.
-View our data tracker and sign up for our weekly newsletter here, and read on for more about which country has reached 1 million cases and Tanzania’s continued pandemic silence.
+Read on for more about which country has reached 1 million cases and Tanzania’s continued pandemic silence.
 But first, how to prevent a vaccine apartheid.

 Catastrophic moral failure: UNAIDS Director Winnie Byanyima recently called out the emerging ‘“Vaccine Apartheid” as rich countries hoard vaccine supplies.
 WHO Director General Tedros said “We are on the brink of a catastrophic moral failure.”
 The Economic Intelligence Unit predicts more than 85 countries may have to wait until 2023 for widespread coverage.